Go to content

 They use light in two forms:

-The second is the use of light as a signal for their environment: this is the subject of photobiology, the study of a plant’s development under different types of light spectrum, which will be discussed in more detail in a future article.
+2. The second is the use of light as a signal for their environment: this is the subject of photobiology, the study of a plant’s development under different types of light spectrum, which will be discussed in more detail in a future article.
+There are indeed metrics adapted to horticulture.

-Figure 4: McCree's Curve (Source: Light Zoom Lumière)
+Figure 4: McCree's Curve (Source: Light Zoom Lumière).

 What light measurements for plants?

 The measurement of light quality is the spectrum.
 It is a subjective indicator that informs us about the plant’s reaction to light.
 Thus, a broad and balanced spectrum like that of the sun promotes the uniform development of a plant.
 On the contrary, a spectrum with pronounced peaks of colors will favor one aspect or another of the plant.
-This allows us to dictate to the plants what to do.
+This allows us to dictate the plants what to do.
 This is the whole point of photobiology.

-When we talk about photosynthetic lighting, we are only interested in PAR, which means only the photons present in the spectral range 400 to 700 nm that provide the plant with the energy needed to grow.
+When we talk about photosynthetic lighting, we are only interested in PAR, which means only the photons present in the spectral range from 400 to 700 nm that provide the plant with the energy needed to grow.
 Assuming the spectrum is balanced, the measurement of the quantity of light for plants directly informs us about the plant’s ability to grow.
 We can say that 1% more light is 1% more production.

 DLI (Daily Light Integral) is the amount of photons received by the plant over a complete day.
 Some light-demanding plants like tomatoes require a minimum of 16 mol/day, whereas lettuce requires only 6 mol/day.
 Thus, this measurement informs us about the average light requirement but does not take into account the light intensity at a given moment.
-For that, there is another measurement, PPF.
-It is a direct analogy to Lumen.
+For that, there is another measurement, namely PPF, which is a direct analogy to Lumen.
 PPF is a measure in micromoles per second (µmol/s), i.e., the quantity of photons emitted per second in the light beam.
 Additionally, the analogy of Lux in plants is PPFD, which is the quantity of photons emitted in the PAR range on a given surface.
 This measurement should be as homogeneous as possible over the cultivation surface to ensure consistent development across the entire area.
 Thus, PPF gives us the overall intensity of lighting, while PPFD indicates the distribution of these photons over a given surface.

 In fact, the efficiency of a horticultural source is measured in micromoles per second (µmol/s).
 This measurement is calculated by dividing PPF by energy consumption.